-During Phase II, a number of outreach initiatives were completed that aimed to educate the general public on the importance of the Florida Reef Tract and the CRPA.
-A tri-fold color brochure was designed and printed that outlines the importance of the Florida Reef Tract, and how the CRPA helps protect it.
-The civil penalties that are allowable under the Act are clearly defined as well as what is required from the RP of any vessel that injures coral reef habitat.
-The brochure displays a number of images of healthy reef, in addition to images depicting injured corals and barrel sponges (Xestospongia spp.) after grounding and anchoring incidents (see Appendix 3).
-Ten thousand copies of the brochure have been printed, which will be distributed amongst dive operators, marinas, and boatyards throughout the four counties.
-A large number of businesses have been contacted, with the vast majority agreeing to display copies of the brochure.
-The brochures will be accompanied by a cardboard stand with a simple CRPA logo on the front.
+During Phase III, a number of outreach initiatives were completed that aimed to educate the general public on the importance of the Florida Reef Tract and the CRPA.
+A tri-fold color brochure was designed and printed that outlines the importance of the Florida Reef Tract, and how the CRPA helps protect it (Appendix 2).
+Ten thousand copies of the brochure were distributed amongst dive operators, marinas, and boatyards throughout the four counties.
+A subsequent outreach campaign about the CRPA will be completed in Phase IV that will reach an increased number of user groups.
+A Spanish version of the CRPA brochure will also be created, printed, and distributed during Phase IV.

 In addition to producing and distributing hard copies of the brochure, a high resolution PDF file was produced, which could be emailed to persons who have a registered vessel or a saltwater fishing license in Florida.
-Lists of the contact details of all recreational saltwater fishing license holders and registered vessel owners have been obtained from the Florida Department of Transportation (FDOT).
-An appropriate distribution strategy to reach the maximum number of users will be investigated in Phase III.
+Lists of the contact details of all recreational saltwater fishing license holders and registered vessel owners have been obtained from the FWC.
+An appropriate distribution strategy to reach the maximum number of users will be investigated in Phase IV.

-A public service announcement has also been developed that will be broadcast during Phase III on local radio stations during high listening periods in an effort to reach large numbers of reef users.
+A public service announcement was developed and broadcasted during Phase III on local radio stations during high listening periods in an effort to reach large numbers of reef users.
 The script was designed to be concise yet still convey the main purpose of the CRPA:

-"The FDEP reminds listeners that with the passage of the Coral Reef Protection Act in 2009, it is now illegal for any vessel to anchor on, or damage, Florida's fragile and valuable coral reefs.
+The FDEP reminds listeners that with the passage of the Coral Reef Protection Act in 2009, it is now illegal for any vessel to anchor on, or damage, Florida's fragile and valuable coral reefs.
 When boating use current nautical charts and fish finders to locate reefs.
 Avoid harming the reefs by using mooring buoys or anchoring in the sand!
 This important message is brought to you buy the FDEP.
-More information about how you can protect the Florida Reef Tract is available online at southeastfloridareefs.net."
+More information about how you can protect the Florida Reef Tract is available online at southeastfloridareefs.net.